Ink Us

 When discovery prioritizes speed over understanding, both sides lose.
 Incorrect matches are not minor UX failures.
 They create wasted time, misaligned expectations, and broken trust, all unacceptable in a space defined by permanence.

 The challenge was not to make discovery faster.
+It was to make it responsible.

 WHAT WE DID